-- Sweating helps to remove heavy metals from your body.
+- Sweating helps to remove heavy metals.
 Therefore exercise and saunas are a very powerful detoxification tool.

-- Garlic can help to detoxify your body from lead.
+- Adding garlic to your diet can help to detoxify your body from lead.
 Research has shown it may be more effective than medical chelating agents used specifically for lead poisoning, and it’s definitely safer.